solita/solita.github.com/_posts/2024-06-10-what-is-a-list-anyway.md

 ## Basic utilities

 What do we usually do with a list?
-Well we need to go through its items, for example to do something for each item.
-We must of course be able to create new lists and take apart lists.
+Well, we need to go through its items, for example, to do something for each item.
+We must be able to create new lists and take apart lists.

 To map a goal to each element we can use `maplist`: